Steven Pierce

 Further information

-I am an expert in the history and culture of northern Nigeria and have consulted on issues of human rights, gender, and sexuality in Nigeria.
+I teach and research about the history and culture of northern Nigeria and have consulted on issues of human rights, gender, and sexuality in Nigeria.

-I have provided expert testimony and consultation in immigration cases in the United Kingdom and United States.
+I have provided testimony and consultation in immigration cases in the United Kingdom, United States, and Canada.
 Additionally, I have appeared on panel discussions on outlets like BBC Radio 4, as well as providing interviews to agencies such as the BBC, Wall Street Journal, France 24.

 Expertise related to UN Sustainable Development Goals